lamalajaji/W08D04/README.md

 * to get all roles in this application: localhost:4000/roles

-* to get all tasks :
+* to Display All Posts :
-localhost:4000/todo/:id
+localhost:4000/posts

 * To get all users :
 localhost:4000/users